Mushroomator/MQTT-Temp-Publisher/README.md

 ## More information
 This application makes use of [MQTT KPI Publisher](https://github.com/Mushroomator/MQTT-Temp-Publisher).
 For more information on the implementation, environment variables etc. please check out the documentation there.

+## Docker image
+Every push on the main branch triggers an Github Action workflow which will build a Docker image and push it to [DockerHub]() as well as [Github Container Registry]().

 ## License
 Copyright 2021 Thomas Pilz